monoxideboi/steam-cf-worker/README.md

-# Lastfm rest api cloudflare worker
+# Steam rest api cloudflare worker

-This is a cloudflare worker that will create a restapi that will return your most recently/currently playing song!
+This is a cloudflare worker that will create a restapi that will return a bunch of information on your steam games and recently played!
 This lets you keep your api key yours and hidden while caching requests!

 If you do not have a cloudflare account go get it!